Rank #1 on Google Maps

 If your OpenClaw instance grows from a personal chatbot to a multi-agent operation, you can upgrade from 2GB to 32GB of RAM with a single click, no migration, no new hardware.
 Kamatera offers 1,000+ custom configurations with pay-as-you-go billing.

-Contabo’s top tier reaches 64GB RAM and 500GB NVMe when you need serious capacity.
+Contabo’s top tier offers 64GB of RAM and 500GB of NVMe storage when you need serious capacity.

 Mac Mini